SGColin/CP-Code/README.md

-# CP-Code
-My Code in Competitive Programming
+My Code in Competitive Programming.